Dag-Enes/VientoCar-FullStack-Website/README.md

 # VientoCar-FullStack-Website
-Full-stack car rental web application built with Node.js, Express, MySQL and Bootstrap.
+Full-stack web application that connects travelers for intercity journeys, built with Node.js, Express.js and MySQL.